jpnahuelpan/57-Exercises-in-Scala/README.md

 # This is my solution in Scala lang to the book:
 # Exercises for Programmers
-## 57 Challenges to Develo you Coding Skills
+## 57 Challenges to Develop you Coding Skills
 # by Brian P. Hogan.